Sujal224/Project-VARUNA/README.md

 Marine stakeholders such as fishermen, researchers, coastal authorities, disaster management agencies, and maritime operators rely on large volumes of oceanographic, meteorological, satellite, and geospatial information.

-However, this information is distributed across multiple sources and requires complex reasoning to answer practical questions such as:
+This information is distributed across multiple sources and requires complex reasoning to answer practical questions such as:

 - Where is the nearest Potential Fishing Zone?
 - Is it safe to venture into the sea?